UK-Biobank/SNP-filtering/README.md

 to the genetic data in plink format (located in the Bulk folder) before using the app.
 If the app is terminated due to a runtime error, you will receive an email with an error code.

+# 2. Jupyter Notebook

+A JupyterLab notebook is included for filtering SNPs from UKB genotyping data via UKB-RAP on DNAnexus.
+You can find the notebook in the **SNP_extract_notebook** folder.
+A few approaches to filtering are provided, including options to filter by individual SNP rsIDs or by genomic regions of interest.

+# How to run this notebook
+Follow the steps below to run this Jupyter Notebook:

+* Click on the Tools menu and select "JupyterLab"
+* Click on the "New JupyterLab" button to start a JupyterLab instance.
+* Select a name and a project from the dropdown meny for your JupyterLab environment.
+* Select the priority for you JupyterLab environment; "Normal" of "High" is recommended.
+* Under "Cluster Configuration", select Single Node.
+* Set instance type and duration for you environment.If the chromosomes where SNPs of interest are known in advance and a small number of chromosomes files are selected for download, an instance type with such as mem1_hdd1_v2_x8 or mem1_hdd1_v2_x4 should be sufficient.
+If all chromosome files are selected for download, instance type with more computational resources may be needed (mem1_hdd1_v2_x16 or above).
+* Click on "Start Environment"
+* You will see your environment go from "Initialising" to "Launching" and then "Ready".
+This may take some time depending on the priority selected; at busy times, it may be necessary to select high priority to avoid long initialising times.
+Once the environment is ready, click on "Open".
+* A JupyterLab session will open.
+On the left side of the screen, you will see a a "DNA Nexus" tab, allowing you to open notebooks directly from your project environment.
+If you have saved this notebook under you project environment, just double click to open it.
+* Install plink using the simple instructions at the top of the notebook.
+* Press "Ctrl" + "Enter" to run code cells.
+An hourglass icon on the JupyterLab tab in your browser indicates that the code is running.
+Please note that depending on number of chromosomes and SNPs and your instance type, code may take some time to run.